hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

       Depending on *Align*, the cylinder will be rotated by 90° around its axis and the UV map will be shifted horizontally by a quarter.
 Pole
    How to handle vertices that lie on the cylinder's central axis.
-(See example below.)

    Pinch
       Place all UV versions of the vertex at the same U coordinate.
       This tends to result in heavily distorted UV faces.
    Fan
       Place each UV version of the vertex at a U coordinate that minimizes distortion.
-Preserve Seams
-   Cut the mesh along its seams before projecting.
-Radius
-   Half the height of the cylinder (i.e. *not* its radius; we're only using the cylinder for projection, so its radius doesn't matter).
-Correct Aspect
-   By default, when you unwrap a square face onto a non-square texture, the face will appear stretched.
-   You can enable *Correct Aspect* to prevent this.
-Note that for this to work, the mesh should have a material with an :doc:`/render/shader_nodes/textures/image`, and this node should be selected in the :doc:`/editors/shader_editor`.
-Clip to Bounds
-   Moves any out-of-bounds UVs to the nearest border.
-Scale to Bounds
-   Stretches the resulting UV map to fill the complete texture.

 .. list-table::